AnyChart/docs.anychart.com/Basic_Charts_Types/Vertical_Charts.md

 {sample}BCT\_Vertical\_Charts\_01{sample}

-After creating a vertical chart, you can also specify the series type, choosing one to the types that can be vertical.
+After creating a vertical chart, you can also specify the series type, choosing one of the types that can be vertical.

+In the sample below, the {api:anychart.xxx}verticalArea(){api} chart constructor is used with the {api:anychart.xxx}splineArea(){api} method to create two Spline Area series:

 {api:anychart.xxx}XXX(){api}

 ```
 // set the chart type
-var chart = anychart.bar();
+var chart = anychart.verticalArea();

-// create the first series
+// create the first series, set the data and name
-var series1 = chart.bar(seriesData_1);
+var series1 = chart.splineArea(seriesData_1);
+series1.name("2004");

-// create the second series
+// create the second series, set the data and name
-var series2 = chart.line(seriesData_2);
+var series2 = chart.splineArea(seriesData_2);
+series2.name("2005");
 ```

 {sample}BCT\_Vertical\_Charts\_02{sample}

+The next sample shows...

 ```
 // set the chart type